stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 ### 3.4 Encoding class and singular set

 To prevent arbitrary tuning, we restrict attention to an admissible encoding class for Q109, denoted `E_MIG`.

-An element of `E_MIG` consists of:
+An element of `E_MIG` is called an encoding `e_MIG` and consists of:

 * A choice of region partition `R_set`, time windows `Tau_set`, and corridor library `C_lib`, all finite and fixed before tension evaluation.
-* A structural prediction rule for `F_pred` that uses only `D_driver` and `B_policy`, with parameters chosen without access to realized `F_flow` in the same state.
+* A structural prediction rule for `F_pred` that uses only `D_driver` and `B_policy` as inputs.
 * Fixed aggregation functions for `I_flow`, `I_feedback`, and `I_imbalance` across the libraries.

+We impose the following finiteness constraints on `E_MIG`:

+* There is a finite template library of admissible structural prediction forms for `F_pred`, such as a finite list of gravity type, log linear, or piecewise linear templates.
+* There is a finite template library of admissible aggregation forms for `I_flow`, `I_feedback`, and `I_imbalance`.
+* For every template, all free parameters must take values in a finite parameter grid, for example rational values drawn from a bounded grid with fixed resolution.

-Within any encoding in `E_MIG` all parameter choices and functional forms are fixed before tension values are computed for specific states.
+Within any encoding `e_MIG` in `E_MIG` all template choices and parameter values are fixed before tension values are computed for specific states.
+Once an experiment declares that it uses a particular `e_MIG`, all states in that experiment are evaluated using that same encoding.

 We define a singular set: